Farming Status and Plans

 Will this farmer's operation qualify an eligible landowner for an Agricultural Assessment?Unsure

-Experience & education:Formal agricultural education, Farm internship/apprenticeship, Farmer training or workshop
+Experience & education:Formal agricultural education, On farm work experience, Farm internship/apprenticeship, Farmer training or workshop